AbdoSalah22/instabug-infrastructure-task-2025/README.md

 ## ⚡ Handling Large Inputs

 I am currently studying High Performance Computing, so I thought it might be a good idea to use multithreading to solve this problem.
-We can distribute the load to a fixed amount of threads or we can configure it dynamically based on the number of sealedsecrets
+We can distribute the load to a fixed amount of threads or we can configure it dynamically based on the number of SealedSecrets.
 I implemented multithreading in the Python script to handle multiple secrets.
   ```python
     with ThreadPoolExecutor(max_workers=5) as executor: